-In 2022, a peculiar yet predictable influencer marketing trend has taken the social media world by storm.
+In 2023, a peculiar yet predictable influencer marketing trend has taken the social media world by storm.
 With the backing of a loyal following, Influencers go from endorsing products or services of a brand to marketing merchandise of their own.
-94% of people who use influencer marketing believe it to be effective.
+According to Adweek data, 94% of people who use influencer marketing believe it to be effective.
 Naimeesha Murthy points out that “creators now have the necessary tools at their disposal required to produce top-class content,” and they’re authorized by the proliferation of content creation platforms for design, video, streaming, music, podcasts and writing tools to help them grow their businesses from a creative hobby to a full-grown money-making venture.
 The creator economy will move towards a subscription-led model in which true fans will be able to pay a sum of money to access exclusive influencer content.

 But how do influencers turning entrepreneurs help brands?
 Well, opinion leaders, in a sense, level up in their game, which opens doors to new horizons for businesses.
 For instance, brands can collaborate with influencers to release a customized line of products and get opinion leaders to market them as part of their merchandise portfolio.

 Influencers no longer wish to be categorized as a Youtuber, Tiktokers, or Instagrammer; instead, they want to be embraced as content creators.
 This is evident because mavens constantly attempt to move audiences across multiple platforms.
 For instance, Instagrammers tag posts with links directing to their YouTube video or the blog pages.
 Gamers on Facebook ask their audience to join them during Twitch live streams.
-Opinion leaders seek uniformity across platforms, which has made the influencer marketing trend more rampant in 2022.
+Opinion leaders seek uniformity across platforms, which has made the influencer marketing trend more rampant in 2023.

 Brands also want to work with individuals with a strong presence across the board as it helps them get access to untapped markets on previously unknown platforms.

 Opinion leaders have a certain air around that makes them unapproachable.
 But beneath all the fame, these are people just like us.
 The followers want to see that lesser-known side of Influencers.
 But what does that mean?
 They want to see doyens talk about subjects that affect their lives just like any other citizen, represent cultures across the globe to make their audience feel included etc. Marketers since time immemorial have refrained from touching topics of controversy in fear of widespread backlash.
-However, with increased support for brands taking a stand against entities who throw their weight around, we will see this final influencer trend picking up pace in 2022.
-More than 47% of buyers view three to five pieces of content before engaging with a sales rep, and the lot of them expect brands to create content to gain their attention.
+However, with increased support for brands taking a stand against entities who throw their weight around, we will see this final influencer trend picking up pace in 2023.
+More than 47% (As per Hubspot) of buyers view three to five pieces of content before engaging with a sales rep, and the lot of them expect brands to create content to gain their attention.
 Also, according to Forbes, over 86% of businesses use user-generated content (UGC) as slice of their marketing strategy.
 This is the reason, brands all around the world have only grown their investments in content marketing.
 Additionally, more businesses will invest in influencer marketing campaigns that touch upon the ethical expectations of the audience out of fear of losing out to competitors that do.